NJ120903/Video_Bonanza/README.md

 Welcome to **My Video Page**, a simple and elegant video streaming webpage.
 This project is designed to showcase and stream your favorite videos directly from your own website.

+## Important Note

+- It is hard to implement mkv or any other video format as most of the browser doesnot support mkv file system so you must use mp4 file format only.

 ## Features

 - **Responsive Design**: The page is designed to be responsive and accessible on different devices and screen sizes.